stakater-archive/StakaterCloudDocs-Archived/content/sre/backup-restore/troubleshoot.md

 # Troubleshooting

-Following commands and their definitions will help you figure out issues with your backup & restore operations.
+Following commands are very handy when troubleshooting backup and restore operations:

 1. Checking logs for a backup or restore resource:
    - Backup logs